 The Australian High Commissioner to New Zealand is accredited to the Cook Islands.

-Australia's relationship with the Cook Islands is based mainly on shared membership of regional organisations, a modest aid program, and the Cook Islands' participation in the Pacific Patrol Boat Program.
+Australia's relationship with the Cook Islands is based mainly on shared membership of regional organisations, development cooperation, people-to-people links, and the Cook Islands' participation in the Pacific Patrol Boat Program.

 In 1989, Australia gifted a patrol boat, the CIPPB Te Kukupa, to the Cook Islands.
-Te Kukupa assists the Cook Islands Police Maritime Division with surveillance in the Cook Island’s large Exclusive Economic Zone (EEZ).
-In 2006, Australia completed a Life Extension Program refit of Te Kukupa.
+Te Kukupa assists the Cook Islands Police Maritime Division with surveillance in the Cook Island's large Exclusive Economic Zone (EEZ).
+Australia completed a second refurbishment of the Te Kukupa in April 2015.
 Through the Defence Cooperation Program, Australia provides in-country and Australia-based training in technical and professional skills, operational planning support, funding support for patrolling and ongoing maintenance.
 As well as maritime surveillance, Te Kukupa is also able to provide a search and rescue capability.

 Trade and investment